arashnm80/arashnm80.github.io/quotes.md

 > If there are no more good movies to watch anymore, it's time for me to become a director and create my own masterpieces.

 > I'm gonna find a way or make one.

+> The reason to fight is to get rid of it.

+> How many fights do I have in myself?

+> I'm gonna bruteforce my way to success.

+> I'm gonna work hard on what interests me the most in the most undisciplined, irreverent and original manner possible.

+> When injustice becomes law, rebellion becomes duty.

+> Make every bullet count.